Managed IT Services

 17 May 2022

-As a business owner, therefore, you need to ensure that you’re not falling into this trap!
-Put simply, no matter whether you’re vetting a new feature or ditching the whole on-premise software for SaaS, the security aspect needs to top your priority list and not be an afterthought.
+However, as a business owner, therefore, you need to ensure that you’re not falling into this trap!
+Put simply, no matter Whether you’re vetting a new feature or ditching the whole on-premise software for SaaS, security aspect needs to top your priority list and not be an afterthought.

-The simple answer to this is, take stock of the best practices for SaaS security.
+The simple answer to this is, to take stock of the best practices for SaaS security.

-Speaking of Saas best practices, in this article the IT experts at Redpalm have put together a guide on how to arm your business with a SaaS security checklist and choose the right isolation scheme.
+In this article, the IT experts at Redpalm have put together a guide on how to arm your business with a SaaS security checklist and choose the right isolation scheme.

-Keep reading to find out the best practices that can help safeguard your data privacy and organisation from SaaS security breaches.
+Keep reading to explore the best practices for SaaS security that can help safeguard your data privacy and organisation from SaaS security breaches.

 1. Encrypting Your Data

-One of the best practices for SaaS security, data encryption must always top the list and it should be incorporated into each layer of your technology.
-In doing so, you’re ensuring that in the case of a cyber attack, the data of your customers isn’t leaked to the outside world.
+One of the best practices for SaaS security is data encryption.
+It is something that must always top the list and it should be incorporated into each layer of your technology.
+Doing so ensures that in the case of a cyber attack, the data of your customers isn’t leaked to the outside world.

-Additionally, with high profile cases coming to light more often, people are increasingly worried about their data.
-This means, it’s essential to communicate your data encryption policies and let your customers know that their sensitive information is safe.
+With high-profile cases coming to light more often, people are increasingly worried about their data.
+This makes it essential to communicate your data encryption policies and let your customers know that their sensitive information is safe.

-Give this article a read to find out the common encryption methods that you can use to secure your business data.
+Give this article a read to find out the common encryption methods that you can use to secure your business data from SaaS security risks.

 2. Backing Up Data In Various Locations